Top Management

 Meet our team

-Our comprehensive suite of professionals caters to a diverse students, ranging from seasoned programmers to renowned software developers.
+Our comprehensive suite of professionals caters to a diverse students, ranging from seasoned programmers to renowned software developers and researchers in the field of Information Technology, Computer Science, and Information Systems.

 Prof. Adrian J. Forca ![]()